BanklessTimes

 Updated: November 20th, 2025

-The filing marks a key step toward launching a staking-enabled Ethereum (ETH) fund designed to provide investors with yield in addition to price exposure.
+BlackRock has registered a new statutory trust in Delaware for an iShares Staked Ethereum Trust ETF.
+The filing marks a key step toward launching a staking-enabled Ethereum (ETH) fund that provides investors with yield in addition to price exposure.
 This development signals BlackRock’s growing initiative to offer institutional-grade crypto investment products with integrated staking features.

 BlackRock Trust Registration and Regulatory Process

-The new trust officially filed on November 19, 2025, under the U.S. Securities Act of 1933, a framework requiring detailed disclosures and investor protections before any public offering.
 While this registration is a foundational procedural step, BlackRock must still submit a Form S-1 and receive approval from the Securities and Exchange Commission (SEC) to proceed with public sales.

 Strategic Positioning